Nathan R. Kitchen

 But I was not finished, I still had one more place to go.

-When the exclusion policy dropped on November 5th, 2015 my stake president came to my home and said, “If you ever marry a man, I will excommunicate you.”
-He continued, “Please don’t make me do that to you.”
+When the exclusion policy dropped on November the 5th, 2015 my stake president came to my home and said, “If you ever marry a man, I will excommunicate you.”
+He then continued, “Please don’t make me do that to you.”

 I understood that the exclusion policy would brand me an apostate if I were to marry, triggering a mandatory disciplinary council.
 But the outcome of such a council was not spelled out in the handbook, only that a disciplinary council must be held.